MANDATORY

 Finally, apologize to your rat or rats for their humiliating experience and give them treats.

-Then repeat the process again in 7-10 days to kill any new hatchlings.
+in 7-10 days to kill any new hatchlings.

 Remember, its just a tablespoon or two of Olive oil, you are not trying to make rat salad.
 Do not use any other kind of oil except Olive oil!